V5 User GuideLast Updated: 8/8/2025

 • Analytics

-This is a custom event type logged through either an app or website tracking code, the data displayed depends on how the tracking has been setup.
+This is a custom event type logged through either an app or website tracking code.
+The data displayed depends on how the tracking has been setup.

-The Interaction history also has a search function and filter to assist in finding specific interactions.
-For example to find if the subscriber has been sent activity ID 123, entering 123 into the search bar will list all instances sent to the subscriber.
-You can also filter by interaction type, using the dropdown menu to the left of the searchbar.
+The interaction history also has a search and filter function to assist in finding specific interactions.
+For example, to find if the subscriber has been sent activity ID 123, entering 123 into the search bar will list all instances sent to the subscriber.
+You can also filter by interaction type, using the dropdown menu to the left of the search bar.

 Interaction history